fcarriere427/AWS_Strava_backend/README.md

 Remarques :
-- CommonJS (no ES6), so no "type : module" in package.json, and "require" instead of "import"
+- ES6, so ""type" : "module"" in package.json, and "import" instead of "require"